trajano/terraform-docker-swarm-aws/README.md

 Though `yum update` can simply update the software, it may be required to update things that are outside such as updates to the module itself, `cloud_config_extra` information or AMI updates.
 To do such an update without having to recreate the swarm it is best to do it one manager node at a time and do `manager0` last.
 This module ignores changes to cloud config or AMI information in order to prevent updates of those to force a new resource inadvertently.

-Before forcing an update, the node cleanly leave swarm otherwise there would be a dangling node in the list.
-To do this on an an existing manager node run the following to remove the `manager1` for example from the swarm:

-    sudo docker node demote manager1
+The first thing to do is update the workers.
+It is important not to do all the workers at once unless you are certain your swarm can handle the reduced capacity.
+You can do the workers in batches but generally the process is

+    for each batch of workers
+      for each worker in batch
-    sudo docker node update --availability drain
+        on a manager: sudo docker node update --availability drain <worker>

-Once the `manager1` no longer has any running containers, on `manager1`

-    sudo docker swarm leave
+        on worker: sudo docker swarm leave

-Once it has left the swarm, on the other manager node remove the `manager1`.

-    sudo docker node rm manager1

-Then force an update by tainting the resource.
-For `manager1` this will be:

-    terraform taint -module=docker-swarm aws_instance.managers.1
+        terraform taint --module=docker-swarm aws_instance.worker.<worker index>
       terraform apply

+Once the workers are done the managers have to be done next.
+The process is similar with the addition of a demotion to take the node out of manager status first and when they rejoin the swarm they will be managers again.

+    for each manager > 0
+      on manager0: sudo docker node demote <manager>
+      on manager0: sudo docker node update --availability drain <manager>
+      on manager: sudo docker swarm leave
+      terraform taint --module=docker-swarm aws_instance.manager.<manager index>
+    terraform apply
+    on manager1: sudo docker node demote manager0 on manager1: sudo docker node update --availability drain manager0 terraform taint --module=docker-swarm aws_instance.manager.0
+    terraform apply

 By doing the above, you can let the raft consensus recover itself.
-Make sure you verify your node list before removing another node using `sudo docker node ls` and ensuring all the nodes are there.

 Before updating `manager0` make sure `manager1` is up and running as it checks it it can join using `manager1` otherwise it will initialize a new swarm.